-- A. Reporting-If a student believes that s/he has been sexually harassed, the student should report the alleged act immediately to the Vice President of Student Affairs. - B. Investigation - I. The Vice President of Student Affairs or the President shall undertake an investigation of all such complains or appoint an administrator or other qualified person to conduct the investigation.
+- A. Reporting-If a student believes that s/he has been sexually harassed, the student should report the alleged act immediately to the Vice President of Student Affairs. - B. Investigation - 1.
+The Vice President of Student Affairs or the President shall undertake an investigation of all such complains or appoint an administrator or other qualified person to conduct the investigation.
 No complaint or identity of a complainant will be disclosed except when necessary to fully investigate the complainant and after notification to the complainant.
 After a written complaint has been filed, the person accused of sexual harassment shall be notified of the substance and content of the complaint expeditiously. - 2.
 The investigator shall file a written report as to his/her findings with the Vice President of Student Affairs or the President within twenty-eight (28) days after a written complaint has been made.
 In the event the report cannot be completed within twenty-eight (28) days, the report shall state the reasons for the delay.
-The complainant and the person accused shall be notified of the findings of the investigation.
+The complainant and the person accused shall be notified of the findings of the investigation. - 3.
+If the investigation discloses evidence that an act or acts of sexual harassment have been committed, the person accused of sexual harassment may be subject to disciplinary action in accordance with established procedures.
+Also, one or both parties may be recommended for counseling in order to understand the nature and/or deal with the consequences of the complaint.